Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

 Well, firstly, you are getting a mini-convection oven when you invest in one of these appliances.
 You’ll be getting much more than a means of frying – more on that below.

 The key selling point of these things is the way you can replicate some of the benefits of deep-fried food without needing to use an unhealthy amount of oil.
-With powerful heating elements and a fan to circulate heated air all around the food, you’ll get your fries and chicken crisp and golden without swimming in fat.
+With powerful heating elements and a fan to circulate heated all around the food, you’ll get your fries and chicken crisp and golden without swimming in fat.

 Why should you opt for a small air fryer, then?

 These appliances are usually quite bulky and take up a great deal of space on the countertop.
-Choose a small model and you’ll still get reasonable capacity without sacrificing all that room.
+Choose a small model, and you’ll still get reasonable capacity without sacrificing all that room.

-The models we review today are have capacities ranging from 1.2 quarts through to 2.6 quarts at the top end.
+The models we review today have capacities ranging from 1.2 quarts through to 2.6 quarts at the top end.
 This should give you the ability to cook for 1 to 3 people.
 Singles, couples, and couples with a kid will find these small air fryers absolutely ideal.

-So, not only do you get the chance to cook healthy meals in a hurry at the push of a button, air fryers are also incredibly easy to use.
+So, not only do you get the chance to cook healthy meals in a hurry at the push of a button, but air fryers are also incredibly easy to use.

 Today, we’ll be reviewing the 8 best small air fryers so you can compare them like-for-like.
-We state the capacity of each front and center so you can scroll through all of them and find the handful that best meet your needs.
+We state the capacity of each front and center so you can scroll through all of them and find the handful that best meets your needs.

-We’ll also throw in our usual concise buying guide stripping away the fat just like an air fryer and showing you everything you need and nothing you don’t when you’re on the buying trail.
+We’ll also throw in our usual concise buying guide stripping away the fat just like an air fryer and showing you everything you need and nothing you don’t know when you’re on the buying trail.

 So, let’s get right down to business with our reviews.